GaloisInc/HaLVM/README.md

 To deal with this, we do some madness.
-We define our own 'HaLVM' architecture for libc, in which instead of defining all the syscalls as assembly stubs, we define them as linker symbols composed of the string "syscall" concatenated with the name of the syscall.
+We define our own 'HaLVM' architecture for libc, in which instead of defining all the syscalls as assembly stubs, we define them as linker symbols composed of the string "halvm_syscall_" concatenated with the name of the syscall.
 This is ... somewhat bad form, but doesn't seem to break anything.